Habit Stacking: How to Build New Habits by Piggy-Backing on Old Ones

 The habit stack formula

 BJ Fogg, the Stanford researcher behind Tiny Habits, calls this "anchoring."
 S.J.
 Scott coined "habit stacking" in his 2014 book.
 James Clear pushed it into mainstream awareness in Atomic Habits.
-Different names, same machinery.
+Different names, same machinery, though the two flagship methods diverge in places, as our Tiny Habits versus Atomic Habits comparison lays out.

 The habit stack formula: